Ice Peak Formation: Ice Peak

 Highly irregular lava flows up to 90 m thick are exposed in the summit region of Ice Peak.
 They are mixed with equal amounts of epiclastic fill and pyroclastic breccia which, together with the lava flows, dip gently to the west, northwest and southwest from the destroyed summit crater.
 Most of the breccia consists of randonly oriented bombs and blocks, but ash and cinders are locally preserved under the lava flows as beds or thick deposits.
 Basalt, mugearite and trachybasalt are the main volcanic rocks comprising the lava flows, whereas trachyte is present in smaller volumes.
 The trachybasalt is slightly porphyritic which contrasts with the highly porphyritic basalts and mugearites.
-Two lobes of trachyte originating from under the central ice cap comprise the Ornostay and Koosick bluffs, both of which are similar in composition and geomorphology.
+Two lobes of trachyte originating from under the central ice cap form the Ornostay and Koosick bluffs, both of which are similar in composition and geomorphology.
 The steep sides and unusually large thicknesses of these two bluffs is attributed to them having been extruded through glacial ice.

 Extensive erosion of the stratovolcano on its eastern side has exposed sills, dikes and irregular intrusions, all of which are compositionally identical to the upper assemblage lavas.
 The smallest dikes are only a few centimetres wide, whereas tabular intrusions reach thicknesses of 120–150 m and lengths of more than 1.5 km.
 At the head of Tennaya Creek is a series of spurs containing white recessive bands of silt and ashy clay.
 These well-stratified bands, intermixed with cobbles and pebbles of Ice Peak lava, probably formed when ejecta from the volcano deposited in a periodic crater lake at the summit.
 Exposed in the summit area of Ice Peak are several small normal faults, the largest of which occurs just south of Tennaya Glacier.
 A nearby normal fault steeply dips to the east and has displaced thick, flat-lying lava flows and interbedded lacustrine deposits by about 60 m.